6DammK9/nai-anime-pure-negative-prompt/ch01/merge.md

 - [LoCon / LyCORIS to complete model](https://github.com/KohakuBlueleaf/LyCORIS/blob/main/tools/merge.py).

 - Now "merging" is a *sustainable* act.
+[It has been discussed in 2403.](https://sakana.ai/evolutionary-model-merge/)

 ### Nice merges ###